pinkest-nekomata/LaDS-Lore-Project/Characters/MC.md

 While MC is still in the observation unit, the [[Chronorift Catastrophe]] begins, and the observation unit is crushed and MC escapes.
 Her nightmares of "rusty-red rain" recall this time, and she remembers being saved by [[Lumiere]] ([[Xavier]]).
 She ends up at a shelter where she has a brief encounter with [[Zayne]] (who makes her popcicles) which she then forgets, and also meets [[Caleb]]. ((TBD whether this is the first time she meets him, or if he's another test subject--[[Josephine's secret notes]] vaguely mention Josephine taking in Caleb but don't refer to anything about another test subject.))

 Josephine then finds MC and [[Caleb]] in the shelter and takes them in.
-MC's childhood is relatively normal from this point forward, though she does still have memory issues, resulting in the [[forgotten Rafayel promise]].
+MC's childhood is relatively normal from this point forward, though she does still have memory issues, resulting in the [[forgotten promise to Rafayel]].

 Especially in her Old Days memories with [[Caleb]], we can see she had a typical high school and college experience.
+She goes to [[Linkon University]]. [[Addictive Pain#03 A New Player]] also confirms her college experience is very typical, and she's not aware of all the groups keeping an eye on her.

 She set her heart on becoming a [[Deepspace Hunter]], and passed the exams just before the main story begins.
+Based on the most likely timeline (see above), She graduated in spring 2048 and took the Hunter Exams right after.

+# Trivia
+* From a meta perspective, MC's uncertain birthday/age accommodates the player's selected birthday and ensures there are no narrative conflicts depending on the birthday picked.

 # Theories